Over 60 pathologists, each with particular subspecialty, join forces to offer a broad clinical pathology and cytology experience.

 We provide pathology services in countries where there is a shortage of pathologists, to hospitals needing particular subspecialty expertise, to institutions with limited pathology resources and/or heavy workload, to AI and healthtech companies, etc.

 Our services rely heavily on digital pathology.
 Today, high quality WSI scanners have become mainstream and are available in all sizes and performances, from very affordable to high throughput.
 If your pathology lab is not digitized yet, our experts can assist you in setting up and deploying facilities for scanning slides into whole slide images.
-IPSCON also provides you access to its digital pathology software platform, including user logins, WSI uploads, dashboards for workflow monitoring, WSI storage, reporting etc.Contact us
+IPSCON also offers you access to its CE-IVD certified digital pathology platform, providing secure user logins, WSI uploads, dashboards for workflow monitoring, WSI storage, reporting etc.Contact us

 In many countries there is a structural shortage of trained pathologists.
 In much of Africa, for example, there is only one pathologist for about a million people.
 But even in countries with a well developed health care system, pathology is a bottleneck profession, with more pathologists retiring than